GREATDANELADY.COM

 Treatment:

 Rather than use an antibiotic, that may not be suited for the specific bacteria or use an antibiotic when it is not needed, run a blood test first to see if there is an elevated blood count, which indicates infection.
 I recommend a blood culture as well, to find the best antibiotic to fight the infection.
-You should avoid the unnecessary use of a very detrimental drug, one that breeders often push is called Chloremphenical.
-This is the year 2002, you have other options, ones that are not as likely to destroy your puppy's new and underdeveloped immune system.
+You should avoid the unnecessary use of Chloremphenical for septicemia which is a method touted all over the internet.
+This is a drug not to be used on growing animals or children and we have other options these days.

 Chloremphenical suppresses the immune system and is not meant to be used on growing animals/children.
 Discuss other options with your veterinarian.